 Nairobi National Park

-Category Kenya, Nairobi
+category Kenya, Nairobi

 Nairobi National Park is a unique national park located just about 7 kilometers from Kenya's capital, Nairobi.
 Established in 1946, this park was the first designated national park in Kenya and is often referred to as a 'safari within the city' due to its proximity to Nairobi's urban area.
 Spanning approximately 117 square kilometers, it forms a special ecosystem where Africa's savannah and urban life coexist.